tech·nic·al·ly agile

 So you get to see the real challenges and you get to see the real problems, and we can address that.
 Not only have you got access to a trainer throughout that time, there’s a cohort group of people you can work with during the class, and who knows, even beyond if the groups decide to stay in touch with each other.
 And that will really get them engaged with it, and it’ll be a bit more, I hate to say the word immersive, immersive in that you’re actually doing it for real.
 And you know it’s well named for that.

-People and Process Continuous Learning Pragmatic Thinking Discovery and Learning
+Discovery and Learning Continuous Learning Pragmatic Thinking Software Development Competence

 Connect with Martin Hinshelwood